ch4mpy/spring-addons/samples/tutorials/reactive-resource-server/README.md

 ```

 ### 4. Multi-Tenancy
-So far, our resource server is able to accept identities issued by a any OIDC Provider, but only one per resource server instance.
+So far, our resource server is able to accept identities issued by any OIDC Provider, but only one per resource server instance.
 This is frequently enough, but not always.

 For instance, when working with Keycloak, we can consider all realms as distinct OPs.
 We'll have to provide some additional configuration for a single resource server instance to accept requests from users identified on different realms.